just-the-docs/just-the-docs/docs/ui-components/line-nos.md

 {% include fix_linenos.html code=code %}
 {% assign code = nil %}

-With the default configuration options, the following example illustrates the incorrect formatting arising from the incompatibility of HTML compression and the non-conforming HTML produced by Jekyll for line numbers:
+❌ With the default configuration options, the following example illustrates the **incorrect** formatting arising from the incompatibility of HTML compression and the non-conforming HTML produced by Jekyll for line numbers:

 {% highlight ruby linenos %}